All Episodes

 I think China will come to the table.

-I think a deal eventually be will be struck with China because they have to have access to our markets.
+I think a deal eventually will be struck with China because they have to have access to our markets.

-It's very much in in China's interest.
+It's very much in China's interest.

-They're heavily export dependent.
+They're heavily export-dependent.

-And and China's really not going to be uh the world power and the respected nation, and it wants to be, until then that it has a strong domestic market and and the people of China would be better for it.
+And China's really not going to be the world power and the respected nation, and it wants to be until that day that it has a strong domestic market.

-So yeah, I mean the president keeps saying um uh that China um would love to make a deal and he'd love to make a deal with them, and so let's see what happens, as the boss says.
+So, yeah, I mean, the president keeps saying that China would love to make a deal, and he'd love to make a deal with them.

 But in the meantime, I think the people of America should be really heartened by what happened yesterday.

-We it's amazing and it all plays out.
+It's amazing, and it all played out.

-I think it's that too, but I think Americans should be happy that you know all these countries, you know, realize that they've been ripping us off.
+But I think Americans should be happy that all these countries realize that they've been ripping us off.

-I'm just uh looking at the the clock uh because of the constraints of time, I have to let you go.
+I'm just looking at the clock because of the constraints of time.

-Peter, we do appreciate you, as you know.
+Peter, we do appreciate you.

-I was good to talk to you, Sean.
+It was good to talk to you, Sean.

-Fight the good five.
+Fight the good fighters.

 Thanks, brother.